A man who accrued his eighth drunken driving conviction in July was sentenced to three years in prison Wednesday morning.

 He also revoked Pepp's license for five years and ordered him to undergo drug and alcohol treatment.

-Pepp, who lives in Perry, drove off the right side of the Route 2's eastbound lanes and crashed into a guardrail back in January, police said.
+Pepp, who lives in Perry, in January, police said.

 When officers responded to the crash, they said Pepp had glossy eyes, slurred speech and the smell of alcohol on his breath.
 They also found a pipe with marijuana residue on it in the center cup holder, according to police.